F.U.T. vs. F.U.T. Donor Site

 have a small scar for each graft they have extracted, so the scars are many, however in some cases the healing can be faster.

 2) Some people fear if they elect to have the FUT they have a larger or widened scar.
 In some cases, that may be true.
 Unfortunately, many of the hair

 transplant doctors today are doctors that have no formal surgical training.
-At HTS, our doctors are board certified facial plastic surgeons and have received more
+At HTS, our doctors are board-certified facial plastic surgeons and have received more

 than six years of formal surgical training before becoming hair transplant specialists.
 Their closures are exccellent and very difficult to find.

 only covered up by the adjacent hair temporarily.
 One day, the hair around the donor site may get thinner or narrower than the safe zone; the scars will become